MS is different in every person. Doctors usually see four forms:

 Relapsing-remitting: Symptoms flare during acute attacks, then improve nearly completely or "remit."
 This is the most common form of MS.

-Primary-progressive: MS slowly but steadily worsens without improvements or acute flare-ups.
+Primary-progressive: MS slowly but steadily worsens.

 Secondary-progressive: Begins as relapsing-remitting type, then becomes progressive.

 Progressive-relapsing: The underlying disease steadily worsens.
 The patient has acute relapses, which may or may not remit.
 This is the least common form of MS.